CultClassik/kubernetes-my-way/README.md

-complete OCI role to allow docker or rkt instead of containerd move roles to own repos ensure idempotency on all configs option for systemd vs containerized core services i.e. etcd? add hashicorp vault as a ca?
+complete OCI role to allow docker or rkt instead of containerd move roles to own repos ensure idempotency on all configs add docker image proxy to help with new docker registry pull limits option for systemd vs containerized core services i.e. etcd? add hashicorp vault as a ca? add ability to use all hosts as nodes add metrics server